Pascual Racuyal

 Pascual Borbon Racuyal (1911, Tinago, Cebu City - 2004, Bulacan) was a Filipino eccentric and aspirant for the Philippine presidency, whose persistent attempts at the presidency earned him folk status.
 Racuyal sought the presidency in every Philippine presidential election beginning in 1935 against Manuel L. Quezon, Emilio Aguinaldo, and Gregorio Aglipay until 1986 (against Ferdinand Marcos and Corazon Aquino).

 Life and attempted political career

-He grew up in Barangay Tinago in Cebu City and eventually, became a mechanic at an early age.
-An unknown fanaticism and will urged him to run for presidency, eventually leading to his flight to Manila, wherein he argued and debated with prominent political figures and became a constant mock-up comedian of sort every presidential election.
+He grew up in Barangay Tinago in Cebu City and became a mechanic at an early age.
+He then moved to Manila and became interested in running for the presidency.

 Racuyal, a mechanic or garbage collector by profession, was never a credible political figure at any point in his life.
-His final attempt at the presidency in 1986 was thwarted after the Commission on Elections disqualified him as a "nuisance candidate".
+His final attempt at the presidency in 1986 was stopped after the Commission on Elections disqualified him as a "nuisance candidate".